Cross Validation for Penalized Quantile Regression with a Case-Weight Adjusted Solution Path: Numerical Studies

 GACV is based on the smoothed check loss, $\rho_{\tau, \delta}$, with a small threshold $\delta$, which is given by $\rho_{\tau, \delta}(r) = \big(\tau I(r > 0) + (1 - \tau)I(r < 0) \big) r^2/\delta$.
 This approximate loss differs from $\rho_\tau$ only in the region of $(-\delta, \delta)$.
 In the derivation of GACV, the following first-order Taylor expansion of the smoothed loss is used: $ \rho_\tau(y_i - \hat{f}^{[-i]}(x_i)) - \rho_\tau(y_i - \hat{f}(x_i)) \approx \rho_{\tau, \delta}^{\prime}(y_i - \hat{f}(x_i)) (\hat{f}(x_i) - \hat{f}^{[-i]}(x_i) ), $ which may be attributed to the issue with GACV.
 Letting $r^{[-i]}_i = y_i - \hat{f}^{[-i]}(x_i)$, the LOO prediction error, and $r_i = y_i - \hat{f}(x_i)$, the residual from the full data fit, we define the approximation error of GACV from the exact LOO CV as

 Apparently the approximation error only comes from points with different signs of $r^{[-i]}_i$ and $r_i$.
-We categorize all the possible scenarios for the approximation error in Table \ref{tab:approx_error} except the case when $r^{[-i]}_i = 0$.
+We categorize all the possible scenarios for the approximation error in Table \ref{tab:approx_error} in the Appendix except the case when $r^{[-i]}_i = 0$.
 In the case of $r^{[-i]}_i = 0$, the approximation error is negligible.

 When the residual $r_i$ and the LOO residual $r_i^{[-i]}$ have different signs $(+, 0, -)$, we call the case \textit{flipped} as in scenarios (b) and (d) in Table \ref{tab:approx_error}.
 Potential issues with GACV for extreme quantiles are summarized as follows: \begin{enumerate} \item The cases in the elbow set have zero residuals.
 Thus, those cases are almost always flipped.
 In fact, in our experiment, we found that all the \textit{flipped} cases belong to the elbow set.
 The derivative of the smoothed check loss at $r_i = 0$ for the approximation is zero while the corresponding derivative for the true difference is either $\tau$ or $\tau - 1$.
 This leads to the approximation error listed in scenarios (b) and (d).